 In the book Wittgenstein’s Poker, there is an interesting account of Popper’s infamous argument with Wittgenstein.
 In 1946 at Cambridge, Karl Popper gave a visiting lecture about the nature of philosophical problems to the Moral Science Club, of which Wittgenstein was the president.
 Popper, Russell and Wittgenstein began heatedly arguing about the nature of truth, and Wittgenstein, pacing the aisles in frustration, grabbed a poker from the fireplace and began to gesture with it wildly as he spoke.
 Russell asked Wittgenstein to put the poker down, but he refused.
 Wittgenstein demanded that Popper give him one example of a universal moral principle, to which Popper replied, “Not to threaten visiting lecturers with pokers”.
 Wittgenstein, furious that Popper had made a joke rather than offer a serious universal example, dropped the poker and left the room in disgust.
 Clearly, Popper thought he had bested Wittgenstein, though Popper did not in fact answer the question with a universal underlying law.

 The ancient Greek philosopher Heraclitus said that all is in flux and thus we cannot step in the same river twice.
-Wittgenstein quoted these two thoughts in different notes, and wrote that if we want to understand life we must learn to feel at home in primeval chaos.
+Some German scholars thought that Heraclitus was the Buddha from India, as both were princes who renounced the throne and both said life is like a river in endless change.
+Wittgenstein quoted the two famed thoughts of Heraclitus, the river never twice and all in flux in different notes, and wrote that if we want to understand life we must learn to feel at home in primeval chaos.
 Our world and ways of life in it continuously change, and so our lives are full of doubts and uncertainties.
 The bustle of life is not exactly regular, repeating itself often but never entirely, and neither are the ways we speak and think about it.
 Uncertainty is in the roots of life and every deep philosophical question.
 Wittgenstein said that this difficult point is perhaps the best place to begin our philosophical investigations, even though this is not the way the Philosophical Investigations begins, focusing rather on children learning language.

 Would we want to exchange our unpredictable lives of uncertainty for predictable lives of certainty?
 Would we want to know what will happen to us in the future, or what exactly we will do next week?
 Would we want to know what others feel and think, eliminating the possibility of lies, games and mysteries?
 It is not clear that we would trade our lives in for certainty, as living in certainty would be quite unfamiliar and possibly unpleasant.
 It is quite clear that we would not trade our lives in for complete chaos.
 Thankfully, there are things that remain somewhat the same that we grow to trust as familiar, familiar people such as parents, family, friends, teachers and authorities, familiar objects such as food, toys, tools, and furniture, and familiar places such as home, school, parks, stores, streets, roads and trails.